Garlic Butter Shrimp with Angel Hair Pasta

 This quick bloom will infuse the oil with incredible flavor.

-Step 3: Sear the Shrimp Until Pink
+Step 3: Quickly Cook the Shrimp

 • 1.5 lb shrimp from Step 1